axentix/axentix/README.md

 ## Documentation

-Found the documentation at <https://useaxentix.com/>.
+Found the documentation at <https://useaxentix.com/docs/>.
-You can't run the documentation locally due to future features we have planned.

 ## Changelog